Your Title Goes Here

 You must enroll within 31 days following either your last day of current medical insurance coverage or your retirement date that is on record with your retirement board; whichever is later.
 Your effective date of coverage will take effect on the first day of your official retirement or the first day of the month following the termination date of your current medical insurance plan, again, whichever is later.

-If you do not apply within this time frame, you will be required to wait until the next Open Enrollment period.
+If you do not apply within this time frame, you will be required to wait until the next Open Enrollment period, which is every odd-numbered year.

 You may enroll a dependent only under one of the following circumstances: (1) there is a change in status which makes someone newly eligible as your dependent (e.g., marriage, birth); (2) an unenrolled eligible dependent involuntarily loses his or her medical coverage; or (3) during an Open Enrollment Period.
 For newly eligible dependents, you must apply for dependent coverage within 31 days of the event that caused the new eligibility (copies of marriage, birth, or court documents required).